-Starting the second quarter of 2017, we began granting RSUs.
-We account for RSUs granted to employees at fair value on the date of grant, which we measure as the closing price of our common stock on the date of grant, and we recognize the compensation expense in the financial statements over the requisite service period.
+In 2017, we began granting RSUs.
+We account for RSUs granted to employees at fair value, which we measure as the closing price of our common stock on the date of grant, and we recognize the compensation expense in the financial statements over the requisite service period.
 The RSUs granted to our employees generally vest over a period of three equal annual installments beginning on or around the anniversary of the date of grant.
-Prior to 2019, the RSUs granted to the members of our Board generally vested on the one year anniversary of the grant date but will settle for shares of common stock following the earliest of (i) one year following the termination of the person's service for any reason other than cause, (ii) a change of control or (iii) the fifth anniversary of the grant date.
-Beginning in 2019, the RSUs granted to the members of our Board settle either at vesting or, if the director has elected to defer the RSUs, the earlier of the termination of the director's service for any reason or a change of control.
+Beginning in 2019, the RSUs granted to the members of our Board generally vest on the one year anniversary of the grant date and settle either at vesting or, if the director has elected to defer the RSUs, the earlier of the termination of the director's service for any reason or a change of control.

-The following table summarizes RSU activity during the year ended December 31, 2021:
+The following table summarizes RSU activity during the year ended December 31, 2022: